Structured Data Generation

 4, queen, 9.0.6-alpha.11, 2008-07-22T05:56:59Z

-If you’re using pandas, you can make use of the Fieldset.
+If you’re using pandas, you can leverage Fieldset.

-With Fieldset, you can create dataframes that are similar in structure to your real-world data, allowing you to perform accurate and reliable testing and analysis:
+With Fieldset, you can create DataFrames that mirror the structure of your real-world data, enabling accurate and reliable testing and analysis:

 import pandas as pd